FloSewn/tmesh/README.md

-**TMesh** is a lightweight C library to create two-dimensional triangular grids, which can be used for Finite Element or Computational Fluid Dynamics applications.
+**TMesh** is a lightweight C library to create two-dimensional triangular grids, which can be used for Finite Element Methods or Computational Fluid Dynamics applications.
 The triangles are generated with an advancing-front method, for which the user must only provide edge segments that define the boundaries of the domain.
 Furthermore it is possible to refine triangles locally with a user-defined size function.

 ## Installation
 Currently, **TMesh** is just a static library **libtmesh.a**, generated in the *lib*-directory of this repository.
-It relies on my static **liblcthw.a** library, which is created here as well.
 For installation, just create a build directory and run
 ```sh
 cmake ..